jordanmcodes/jorliveroo/README.md

 * item name
 * item price
 ## Relationship Diagram
-The foundations for the application was designed using a simple entity relationship diagram.
+The foundations for the application were designed using a simple entity relationship diagram.
 The model ensures the food items are put in their respective categories correctly:
 ![ERD](deliveryproject/static/images/erd.png)
 ### Relationships:
 Here is how those relationships above are linked to one another: